Couchers-org/couchers/docs/contributing.md

 ## CI/CD

 We have a CI/CD (continuous integration/continuous delivery) pipeline set up on [GitLab.com/couchers/couchers](https://gitlab.com/couchers/couchers/).
 When you open a PR, a pipeline will automatically run the tests, deploy previews of the frontend, and compute code coverage.
 You can check the status of your pipeline in the GitHub status check or by going to [the pipelines page](https://gitlab.com/couchers/couchers/-/pipelines).
+You can read more about the setup on [docs/cicd.md](cicd.md).

 ## Opening and writing issues